quick-xyz/indexer/status/overview_preferences.md

 - Scalable architecture with read replicas
 - Pricing accuracy and method tracking

-The indexer is now architecturally complete and ready for the final testing phase before production deployment.
+The indexer is now architecturally complete and ready for the canonical pricing and calculation services implementation phase.